 2. The entire field of User Experience Design (UX) has developed; by now, it has significant maturity, methods, processes and procedures.
 A significant underpinning of UX is Information Architecture, which relies upon the Information Science domain that I studied while at Simmons.

-In the latter part of 2019, I gave my knowledge of Information Architecture an updated "lens," by completing a 12-week User Experience Design Immersion program at General Assembly in San Francisco.
+Recently, I gave my knowledge of Information Architecture an updated "lens," by completing a 12-week User Experience Design Immersion program at General Assembly in San Francisco.
 The program provided me with UX knowledge and context, for the solid base in Information Architecture that I already have.